Roxxers/roxbot/README.md

 - Internal settings now have automatic and manual local backups.
 Manual backups activated by the `backup` command.
 ###### Minor Changes
 - Logging is now easier internally.
+- Logging output has been improved for the aesthetics command.
 - The subreddit command has logging.
 Only when it is being directly invoked and not when an inbuilt command is being used.
 - Added who the waifu command is dedicated to in the command description.
 - Added more helpful error handling for MissingRequiredArgument, BadArgument, MissingPermissions, and BotMissingPermissions errors.